There is a 99.9% Chance It’s Not What You Thought

 The overcrowding is so extreme that it is virtually impossible to keep up with the amount of waste produced.
 The chickens oftentimes suffer from lung damage, blindness, nose and throat disease, and death.
 If a chicken is “lucky” enough to endure the factory farm and reach the acceptable weight, they are deprived of food for several hours and then transferred to the slaughterhouse via transport truck.
 Once they arrive, they remain in the overcrowded crates for up to several hours before being sent to slaughter.

 In an expose delivered by Michael Grabell in The New Yorker he outlines how America’s largest chicken producer, Case Farms, with 3 locations in North Carolina, and 2 in Ohio, produces over 1 billion pounds of chickens annually, and have been documented to consistently abuse and torture defenseless animals.
 Chickens experience fear and pain, much the same way we do.
-Repeated studies demonstrate that, in many ways, chickens are as smart as dogs, chimpanzees, elephants, and dolphins.
+Repeated studies demonstrate that, in many ways, chickens are as smart as dogs, chimpanzees, pigs, elephants, and dolphins.

 Case Farms begins its poultry slaughter process during the night after the chickens are asleep.
 Hired workers grab them by the legs and stuff them into a cage.
 From there the chickens travel via a chute into a room illuminated with only black lights, to keep the chickens calm before they are hung, upside down, by their feet.